Emirichu

-Emily Sim (born August 27, 1995), known online as Emirichu, is an American YouTuber, VTuber, animator, and illustrator.
+Emily Sim (born August 27, 1995), also known as her pseudonym Emirichu, is an American YouTuber, VTuber, animator, and illustrator based in Japan.
 She rose to fame in 2017 through story-time animation videos on YouTube, gaining attention with her viral animatic "It's Not Like I Like You!!".
 Inspired by anime and Studio Ghibli, she returned to drawing after college and later became a VTuber.
 In 2022, she joined the Japanese talent agency GeeXPlus and moved to Japan, where she now works on art projects, including the traditional art channel Spilled Ink with Daidus.

 Early life and education

-Emily Sim was born on August 27, 1995, and grew up in New York.
-She became interested in art, especially after watching anime, and was inspired by movies like Kiki's Delivery Service and Spirited Away from Studio Ghibli.
+Emily Sim was born on August 27, 1995, to immigrants from South Korea, and grew up in New York.
+She became interested in art, especially after watching anime, and was inspired by movies like Hayao Miyazaki’s Kiki's Delivery Service, Princess Mononoke, and Spirited Away from Studio Ghibli.
 She moved to California when she was 15 years old and began to take drawing more seriously.
 However, in college, she stopped drawing to focus on becoming a teacher, but after graduating, a friend gave her a drawing tablet as a gift.
 Later, spending a month at her parents' home in rural South Korea helped her find her creativity again.